Tiffany Hendra Reveals ‘RHOD’ Was Originally Meant To Be U.S. Version Of ‘Ladies Of London’

 #TBT// One of my absolute favorite moments from my experience with #RHOD and @bravotv — the epic oil field 'mercial!!!!
 As an actress and model for over 25 yrs, a girl only dreams of being on a set of this magnitude.
 I've been on so many tv, movie and photo sets but this topped it all.
 Bravo spent some serious coin on this production.
 Wow, what a journey and growth experience.
 Beyond grateful for that!
 It was hard as hell, but we don't grow in the easy.
 Thank you again @kileywirtzjennings for my fab glam makeup!!
 Soooo excited for the ladies as the season 2 premier counts down!!
 This season was filmed as a true franchise show!
 (The first season started out as something different) Only 5 days away… I'm excited to kick back and watch (and not have to participate in the twitter black hole!!)
 But you will see me here & there in cameos since I really am friends w/ some of the ladies!
 The new cast members are going to be fabulous!
 Will you be watching??

-Even more interesting, Tiffany revealed that The Real Housewives of Dallas season 2 was filmed “as a true franchise show,” in contrast to the first season, which “started out as something different.”
+Even more interesting, Tiffany revealed that The Real Housewives of Dallas Season 2 was filmed “as a true franchise show,” in contrast to the first season, which “started out as something different.”
 In response to a viewer who asked what the show was originally meant to be, Tiffany said that it was originally meant to be Ladies of Dallas, a spin-off of Bravo’s Ladies of London, which is why the first season was so focused on the women’s charity work and social climbing.

 “tiffanyhendra: @pink._.yellow Ladies of Dallas (were going to be the 1st US version of Ladies of London) that’s why it was so heavy on charity and social climbing.”

-As previously reported by the Inquisitr, Tiffany also said earlier this summer that filming only cameo appearances for season 2 worked well for her schedule and that she received advice on stepping back from the Real Housewives franchise from The Real Housewives of Beverly Hills alum Camille Grammer.
+As previously reported by the Inquisitr, Tiffany also said earlier this summer that filming only cameo appearances for Season 2 worked well for her schedule and that she received advice on stepping back from the Real Housewives franchise from The Real Housewives of Beverly Hills alum Camille Grammer.

-It seems that on The Real Housewives of Dallas season 2, viewers will mostly see Tiffany Hendra by her friend LeeAnne Locken’s side during parties and events.
-The full season 2 preview shows Tiffany sitting by LeeAnne as she yells and smashes a wine glass down on the floor in anger during a gala event.
+It seems that on The Real Housewives of Dallas Season 2, viewers will mostly see Tiffany Hendra by her friend LeeAnne Locken’s side during parties and events.
+The full Season 2 preview shows Tiffany sitting by LeeAnne as she yells and smashes a wine glass down on the floor in anger during a gala event.
 Another preview released earlier this summer shows Tiffany again by LeeAnne’s side, this time as she confronts Stephanie Hollman during a Halloween party for gossiping about her behind her back.

 [Featured Image by Jason Kempin/Getty Images]